 (2) A document that is to be given to an applicant for a licence may be given to the applicant by posting it to the address that the applicant specified in the applicant’s application for the licence.

+443A.
+Certain things are not personal property for the purposes of the Personal Property Securities Act 2009 (Commonwealth)

+In accordance with the Personal Property Securities Act 2009 (Commonwealth) section 10 the definition of licence paragraph (d), the following rights, entitlements or authorities are declared not to be personal property for the purposes of that Act —

+(a) an exploration licence granted under section 63(a) or 81(1);

+(b) a retention licence granted under section 143(a);

+(c) a mining licence granted under section 206(a) or 225(1);

+(d) a works licence granted under section 276(a).

+[Section 443A inserted by No. 42 of 2011 s.
+85.]

 443. Regulations

 (1) The Governor may make regulations prescribing all matters —